t-bence/software-design-by-example/4_matching_patterns/README.md

 > Extend the regular expression matcher to support +, meaning “match one or more characters”.

+This is basically the same as `Any` with the only change that the range starts from `start + 1` to make place for one needed character:
+`range(start + 1, len(text) + 1)`.

 ## Match Sets of Characters

 > Add a new matching class that matches any character from a set, so that Charset('aeiou') matches any lower-case vowel.
 > Create a matcher that matches a range of characters.
 For example, Range("a", "z") matches any single lower-case Latin alphabetic character.
 (This is just a convenience matcher: ranges can always be spelled out in full.)
 > Write some tests for your matchers.

+`Charset` is simple, you just need to check if the next character is in the `Charset` and if so, if the rest matches the other patterns.

+`Range` can be built using `Charset` by spelling the range out.
+In fact, it can be a child class and the constructor can generate all characters in between, then `Charset` can take care of the rest.

 ## Exclusion